|

 Self-control, Self-reliance, Self-respect, Initiative or drive

 etc).
-Few Managers/Leaders understand just how deep
+Managers / Leaders don't understand just how deep

 rooted their own behavior patterns are, let alone how to positively